 Properties with lower than average increases could expect to see a decrease in rates and those with higher than average increases are likely to see their rates bill rise.

 Please be aware that we cannot provide details of how your individual property value may be affected by the statewide revaluation until rate notices are issued in August/September.
-Around this time, we will endeavour to provide you with information regarding the revaluation process through media advice.
+Around this time, we will endeavor to provide you with information regarding the revaluation process through media advice.

-This advice will be closer to the time of the valuation being utilised on your 2016/2017 rates notice.
-The Valuation is based on a 01 January 2016 level of valuation.
+This advice will be closer to the time of the valuation being utilised on your 2020/21 rates notice.
+The Valuation is based on a 1 January 2020 level of valuation.

-Physically changed - for example, when buildings are altered, erected or demolished
+- physically changed - for example, when buildings are altered, erected or demolished;

-Amalgamated, subdivided, portions sold off, rezoned or are affected by road construction
+- amalgamated, subdivided, portions sold off, rezoned or are affected by road construction;

-We perform regular supplementary valuations when required, normally on a monthly basis with accounts being issued where applicable.
+We perform regular supplementary valuations when required, normally on a monthly basis with accounts being issued, where applicable.

 If after discussions you are still not in agreement with the valuation of your property, you can formally object in writing.
 Legislation only allows formal lodgement of an objection within 2 months from the date of your rates notice.